This Policy explains how we handle your personal data and what you can do if you have any concerns

 WHO HAS ACCESS AND WHY?

-Data will be held and processed for the purposes of administrating your membership and the provision of member beneﬁts, including the provision of information.
+Data will be held and processed for the purposes of administrating your membership and the provision of member beneﬁts, including the provision of information and responding to communication and sharing of surveys, research or entering competitions including by e-mail.

 Only those staff who have a legitimate need to access data will be authorised to do so.